Export Controls & Sanctions

 For the past 14 years, we have jointly hosted a successful annual workshop series on US export controls regulations with EGADD.
 In celebration of its 15th anniversary, this June’s workshop will also be organized in close partnership with BAE Systems, a major, multinational company that has considerable practical experience in dealing with the challenges arising … Continue Reading

-The US has responded to the conflict in Ukraine with the following sanctions measures (listed by date, beginning with most recent).
+The UK has responded to the conflict in Ukraine with the following sanctions measures (listed by date, beginning with most recent).
 With relevant developments, we will update this post on a weekly basis.
-The latest developments occurred on April 1 and April 6.
-Additional jurisdictions we are tracking include: EU, Japan, Republic of Korea and … Continue Reading
+Additional jurisdictions we are tracking include: EU, Japan, Republic of Korea and US.… Continue Reading